History

 The impact of an era studied has had on modern day life (local context) Medicines Pharmacies and the availability of healthcare to the general public

-Life of a child in that era Childhood illnesses e.g. scarlet fever, whooping cough Personal hygiene: baths Victorian schools
+Life of a child in the Victorian era Childhood illnesses e.g. scarlet fever, whooping cough Personal hygiene: baths Victorian schools

-The impact of World history - crime and punishment.
+The impact of World history: Victorians - crime and punishment.
 School punishment

 Year 3